 Reflecting this older age structure, North Carolina veterans are more likely to have a disability than non-veterans.
-Twenty-nine percent (29%) of the state’s veterans reported a disability in 2017 compared to 15% of the state’s non-veterans.
+Twenty-eight percent (28%) of the state’s veterans reported a disability in 2018 compared to 15% of the state’s non-veterans.

-In North Carolina, like the nation, the largest share of veterans served during the Vietnam era: 35% in North Carolina and 36% nationwide.
-Compared to the national average, North Carolina’s veterans were more likely to report Gulf War era service (45% vs. 40% nationally) and less likely to have served during the Korean War or World War II (9% vs. 11%).
-A similar share of veterans reported serving during no specific military conflict (23%).
+In North Carolina, like the nation, the largest share of veterans served during the Vietnam era: 36% in North Carolina and 34% nationwide.
+Compared to the national average, North Carolina’s veterans were more likely to report service in either of the Gulf Wars and less likely to have served during the Korean War or World War II.
+A similar share of veterans reported serving during no specific military conflict (22%).

-Compared to their non-veteran peers, North Carolina veterans of prime working age (18-64) are less likely to be in the labor force: 73.8% of NC veterans were in the labor force compared to 75.3% of non-veterans.
+Compared to their non-veteran peers, North Carolina veterans of prime working age (18-64) were slightly more likely to be in the labor force: 76.0% NC veterans were in the labor force in 2018 compared to 75.5% of non-veterans.

-Though non-veterans are more likely to hold a bachelor’s degree or higher (32% vs. 28% of veterans), North Carolina’s veterans are much more likely to have attended some college or received an associate degree (40% vs. 30%).
-In total, 68% of North Carolina veterans have some college or a postsecondary degree compared to 62% of non-veterans.
+Though non-veterans are more likely to hold a bachelor’s degree or higher (32% vs. 29% of veterans), North Carolina’s veterans are more likely to have attended some college or received an associate degree (40% vs. 30%).
+In total, 69% of North Carolina veterans have some college or a postsecondary degree compared to 62% of non-veterans.

-Veterans are also much more likely than non-veterans to have completed high school: just 6% of NC veterans reported having less than a high school diploma in 2017 versus 13% of non-veterans.
+Veterans are also more likely than non-veterans to have completed high school: 5% of NC veterans reported having less than a high school diploma in 2018 versus 12% of non-veterans.